 Nearby is the Bartholdi Park, a two-acre space ideal for resting my sore feet.

 Located in the center of the National Mall is the Washington Monument, which re-opened in the spring of 2019 after renovations.
-This slender stone structure honoring America’s first president still holds the title of the tallest stone obelisk in the world.
+This slender stone structure honoring America’s first president holds the title of the tallest stone obelisk in the world.

 The World War II Memorial honors the 16 million people who served in the U.S. Armed Forces during this devastating global war.
 The most striking feature is the water fountain surrounded by the Freedom Wall that displays 4,048 gold stars, each star paying tribute to 100 American lives lost.